Daphne du Maurier: Accusations of plagiarism

+Rebecca

 Shortly after Rebecca was published in Brazil, critic Álvaro Lins and other readers pointed out many resemblances to the 1934 book, A Sucessora (The Successor), by Brazilian writer Carolina Nabuco.
 According to Nabuco and her editor, not only the main plot, but also situations and entire dialogues had been copied.
-Du Maurier denied having copied Nabuco's book, as did her publisher, pointing out that the plot elements used in Rebecca said to have been plagiarised were quite common.
+Du Maurier denied having copied Nabuco's book, as did her publisher, pointing out that the plot elements said to have been plagiarised were quite common.

 The controversy was examined in a 2002 article by Larry Rohter in The New York Times.
 According to Nabuco's memoirs, when the Hitchcock film Rebecca was first shown in Brazil, United Artists wanted Nabuco to sign a document stating that the similarities were merely a coincidence but she refused.
 Rohter quotes Nabuco's memoirs as saying, When the film version of 'Rebecca' came to Brazil, the producers' lawyer sought out my lawyer to ask him that I sign a document admitting the possibility of there having been a mere coincidence.
 I would be compensated with a quantity described as 'of considerable value.'
 I did not consent, naturally.
 Rohter remarked: "Nabuco had translated her novel into French and sent it to a publisher in Paris, who she learned was also Ms. du Maurier's [publisher] only after Rebecca became a worldwide success.
 The novels have identical plots and even some identical episodes."

-Author Frank Baker believed that du Maurier had plagiarised his novel The Birds (1936) in her short story "The Birds" (1952).
-Du Maurier had been working as a reader for Baker's publisher Peter Llewelyn Davies at the time he submitted the book.
-When Hitchcock's The Birds was released in 1963, based on du Maurier's story, Baker considered, but was advised against, pursuing costly litigation against Universal Studios.
+"The Birds"

+Author Frank Baker's second novel, The Birds, was published by Peter Davies in 1936.
+Baker stated that it bore some resemblance to The Terror by Arthur Machen (first published 1917).
+When Alfred Hitchcock's The Birds was released in 1963, based on "The Birds" (1952) by du Maurier, Baker considered litigation against Universal Studios but his legal counsel stated: "The treatment of the general idea of attacks by birds in the two works is as different as it could be."

+Du Maurier denied that she had ever read Baker's book.
+Some sources claim that Du Maurier was a reader for Davies in 1936, but she was already a successful author by then, and spent most of 1936 in Alexandria with her family.